 Zach Rausnitz is an Editor in the Government Publishing Group at FierceMarkets.
 He writes regularly for FierceHomelandSecurity, FierceGovernment and FierceMobileGovernment.
 He previously interned at the Washington bureau of BBC News, where he worked in the TV, radio and online divisions.
 While at Brown University, where he got a B.A. in English, he wrote for The College Hill Independent.
-He enjoys riding his bicycle and lives in Washington, D.C.
+He lives in D.C.
 You can reach him at firstname.lastname@example.org.

 Articles by Zach Rausnitz

 The Boston Marathon bombing led to a rethinking of the notion that law enforcement must secure a perimeter after a violent incident before emergency medical services can enter and treat victims.

 Boston is set to become the second city to receive a Homeland Security Department envoy who coordinates anti-violent-extremism programs, the White House's Lisa Monaco said April 15.

 Accumulated vegetation, the proximity of communities to wildfire-prone areas, human-caused ignitions and the high cost of response emerge as the four national challenges identified in wildfire strategy the Obama administration released earlier this month.

 Last October, the DoD began construction of a 30 acre complex for medical countermeasure manufacturing in Alachua, Fla., near Gainesville.
 It expects to complete the facility by the end of fiscal 2015.
 But HHS already runs three manufacturing facilities for medical countermeasures, which are vaccines and medicines for possible pandemics or bioterror attacks.